JorgeIvanPuyo/vetflow-platform/docs/roadmap-mvp.md

 - Consultation medication to inventory integration in the backend.
 - Inventory-backed therapeutic plan support in the backend.
 - Backend stock validation and automatic inventory exit movement creation for inventory-backed medications.
+- Responsible veterinarian selection is available in consultation create/edit flows.
+- Consultation traceability distinguishes the attending veterinarian from the user who registered the record.

 Pending:
 - Frontend therapeutic plan inventory selector integration.